hankhank10/MSFS2020-cockpit-companion/index.md

 ## I want to access this over the internet?

 You can.
-[NGROK](https://ngrok.com/) provides a really simple solution for exposing a local web server (which this is) to you over a tunnel through the internet.
-You will want to forward port 5000 to
+[NGROK](https://ngrok.com/) provides a really simple solution for exposing a local web server (which this is) to you remotely over a tunnel through the internet.

-## I want to set my friend's engine on fire while he's trying to land
+## I want to copilot with someone / set my friend's engine on fire

 NGROK is the answer here.

-## I have something else running on port 5000

-## I want to set my friend's engine on fire

 ## I don't want your web interface, I want the data!
 Give me the data!